Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Income limits: There is no income limit for nursing home benefits in Kansas, but nursing home residents must pay all their income above $62 a month toward their care.

 Assets limits: The asset limit is $2,000 if single and $3,000 if married and both spouses are applying.
-If only one spouse needs Medicaid, the other spouse can keep up to $128,640.
+If only one spouse needs Medicaid, the other spouse can keep up to $148,620.
 (Note that certain assets like a car and many household furnishings do not count against this limit.)

 Medicaid programs that cover long-term care in the community are called Home and Community Based Services (HCBS) waivers.
 Enrollees continue living in the community, rather than entering a nursing home.

 Asset limits: The asset limit is $2,000 if single and $3,000 if married (and both spouses are applying).
-If only one spouse needs Medicaid, the other spouse can keep up to $128,640.
+If only one spouse needs Medicaid, the other spouse can keep up to $148,620.

 Spousal impoverishment rules enable the spouse (the “community spouse”) not receiving Medicaid LTSS to afford living expenses and home maintenance costs.

 Federal law requires states to limit eligibility for Medicaid nursing home and HCBS to applicants with a home equity interest below a specific dollar amount.
-In 2020, states set this home equity level based on a federal minimum of $595,000 and maximum of $893,000.
+States set these home equity levels based on a federal minimum of $688,000 and maximum of $1,033,000 in 2023.

-Kansas uses the most restrictive home equity limit allowed – meaning that applicants for nursing home care or HCBS must have less than $595,000 in home equity.
+Kansas uses the most restrictive home equity limit allowed – meaning that applicants for nursing home care or HCBS must have less than $688,000 in home equity.

 Because long-term care is expensive, individuals sometimes have an incentive to give away or transfer assets to others to become eligible for Medicaid LTSS benefits.
-As deterrent, states — in accordance with federal law — have a penalty period during which Medicaid will not pay for nursing home care for applicants who have transferred assets.
+As a deterrent, states — in accordance with federal law — have a penalty period during which Medicaid will not pay for nursing home care for applicants who have transferred assets.
 States can also have a penalty period for HCBS.

 Kansas chooses to have an asset transfer penalty for nursing home care and HCBS.
-This penalty is based on a 60 month lookback period where asset transfers and gifts are prohibited.
+This penalty is based on a 60-month lookback period where asset transfers and gifts are prohibited.
 The penalty’s length is determined by dividing the amount of money transferred or given away by the monthly cost of nursing home care.

 State Medicaid agencies are required to attempt to “claw back” what they paid for long-term care related costs for enrollees who were 55 or older.
-State have the option of going further – and recovering the cost of all other Medicaid benefits.
+States have the option of going further – and recovering the cost of all other Medicaid benefits.

-Kansas has chosen to pursue estate recovery against for all Medicaid benefits received beginning at age 55.
+Kansas has chosen to pursue estate recovery for all Medicaid benefits received beginning at age 55.
 The state also recovers from the estates of younger enrollees who were permanently institutionalized.

 When a deceased beneficiary’s Medicaid coverage was administered by an insurer, the state will attempt to recover what it paid that insurer.
-That amount could differ the actual cost of the Medicaid services received.
+That amount could differ from the actual cost of the Medicaid services received.

 Kansas will not pursue estate recovery if an enrollee is survived by children who are under 21, blind or disabled.
 The state will delay its estate recovery for enrollees who are survived by their spouse, and will file its claim against the spouse’s estate after their death.